-The devolved nature of core social services (social work and health) needed to coordinate a holistic response to VAWC presents a logistical and resource challenge, especially to poorer municipalities.
-Coupled with the pattern in national figures that abuse is more likely among the poor and in rural areas, the difficulty for the poor municipalities is in raising the necessary resources to comply with the law in a meaningful way.
-Targeted assistance (financial and technical) from national-level offices of DSWD, DOH, and other implicated line agencies would improve the effectiveness of government response to VAWC.
-Identification of high-risk municipalities and coordination with the agencies can be the role of PCW, since it is charged with the monitoring of cases and prevalence rates.
+Devolving core social services (social work and health) in response to VAWC presents a logistics and resource challenge, especially for poorer municipalities.
+Coupled with national statistics claiming that abuse is more likely among the poor and in rural areas, it is difficult for poor municipalities to raise necessary resources to comply with the law in a meaningful way.
+Targeted assistance-financial and technical-from the DSWD, DOH, and other relevant line agencies would improve the effectiveness of government response to VAWC.
+Identification of highrisk municipalities and coordination with the agencies can be PCW's role, since it is already in-charge of monitoring of cases and prevalence rates.
 There should be an assessment throughout the system of whether there are enough social workers nationwide.
-Since this is a devolved function it is difficult to assess where the shortages might be but given the scope of their work (which is really overburdened across many laws) it is likely that the shortage is everywhere, and the differences are in levels of acuteness.
+Since this is a devolved function, it is difficult to assess where the shortages might be.
+But, given the scope of their work, which is really overburdened across many laws, it is likely that the shortage is everywhere, and the differences are in levels of acuteness.